 Dear Sir

-We recently published in the Journal of Medical Virology (1) data from an ongoing study on the seroprevalence for anti SARS-CoV-2 antibodies in blood donors from Foggia province, a low incidence area from Apulia, South Eastern Italy.
+Recently, we published data from an ongoing study in the Journal of Medical Virology (1) on the seroprevalence of anti-SARS-CoV-2 antibodies among healthy blood donors in the Foggia province, a low incidence area in Apulia in South-Eastern Italy.

-At that time (the so termed “first wave” period), as for June 8, 1162 cases had been diagnosed in Foggia in three months, (the first case occurring in March the 1th, 2020) with an incidence of 187 cases/100.000 inhabitants (5) and we could detect a seroprevalence in a series of healthy blood donors as low as 0.9%.
+At that time (the so-termed “first wave” period), as of June 8, 1162 cases had been diagnosed in Foggia in three months (the first case occurring on March 1, 2020), with an incidence of 187 cases per 100,000 inhabitants (5); we detected a low seroprevalence of 0.9% in a series of healthy blood donors.

-We continued our study and the results obtained appeared so concerning to prompt us to write now this report.
+As we continued our study, the concerning nature of the most recent results prompted us to write this report.

-We remind that, due to the alarm for the rapid spread of COVID-19 outbreack, Italy had experienced very restricted containement measures for 69 days, in the period March 9/ May 19 2020.

-These included strict mobility limitations, shutdown of schools and universities, stop of sport events, mandatory use of masks, social distancing, massive identification and isolation of infected cases and their contacts, suspension of all non essential business in the whole nation, wide implementation of smart working
+Due to the alarmingly rapid spread of COVID-19, Italy experienced very restricted containment measures for 69 days from March 9 to May 19, 2020.
+These included strict mobility limitations, the shutdown of schools and universities, suspension of sports events, mandatory use of masks, social distancing, massive identification and isolation of infected cases and their contacts, nationwide suspension of all non-essential business, and implementation of smart working.

-The intended effects of this tight lockdown were surely obtained since the outbreack was promptly stemmed in the whole country and, in particolar, in the Foggia area, as can be seen in Table 1: new diagnosis dropped from 521 in April to 99 in May and 17 in June.
-This was largely attributable to the containement measures that were thereafter dramatically alleviated.
+The intended effects of this strict lockdown were surely obtained, as the outbreak was promptly stemmed in the whole country and, in particular, in the Foggia area, as can be seen in Table 1.
+The number of new cases reported dropped from 521 in April to 99 in May and 17 in June, a direct result of the containment measures that were subsequently dramatically alleviated.